 Some changes in diet may be inevitable, particularly for horses staying away at shows but frequent or sudden changes in feed and forage increase the risk of conditions such as colic and should be avoided as far as possible.
 Feeding for optimum performance and recovery begins long before the day of competition.
 In some cases, horses work harder during training than on the day of competition but regardless of whether this is the case, establishing an appropriate diet beforehand and resisting the temptation to make changes immediately before or after an event is key.

-In conclusion, feeding horses for stamina without excitability is possible.
-By choosing the right type of feed, feeding little and often, you can help to support your horse's stamina without contributing to excitability.
+Feeding horses for stamina without excitability is possible.
+By choosing the right type of feed and feeding little and often, you can help to support your horse's stamina without contributing to excitability.

 If you’re not sure which feed is right for your horse, get in touch with us via the SPILLERS Care-Line on 01908 226626.